-Our turbomachinery, pumps, and cryogenic products and market access provide revenue and growth potential in the commercial space/aerospace markets.
-The commercial space market has grown and evolved rapidly, and we provide rocket engine turbopump systems and components to many of the launch providers for satellites.
+Space - Our turbomachinery, pumps, and cryogenic products and market access provide revenue and growth potential in the commercial Space/Aerospace markets.
+The commercial Space market has grown and evolved rapidly, and we provide rocket engine turbopump systems and components to many of the launch providers for satellites.
 We expect that in the long-term, extended space exploration will become more prevalent, and we anticipate that our thermal/fluid management and environmental control and life support system turbomachinery will play important roles.
 We are also participating in future aerospace power and propulsion system development through supply of fluid and thermal management systems components.
-Small power dense systems are imperative for these applications, and we believe our technology and expertise will enable us to achieve sales growth in this market as well.
-Sales and orders to the space industry are variable in nature and many of our customers, who are key players in the industry, have yet to achieve profitability and may be unable to continue operations without additional funding similar to Virgin Orbit.
-Thus, future revenue and growth to this market can be uncertain and may negatively impact our business.
+Small, power dense systems are imperative for these applications, and we believe our technology and expertise will enable us to achieve sales growth in this market.
+Sales and orders to the Space industry are variable in nature and many of our customers, who are key players in the industry, have yet to achieve profitability and may be unable to continue operations without additional funding.
+As a result, future revenue and growth in this market can be uncertain and may negatively impact our business.

-As illustrated below, we have succeeded over the last several years with our strategy to increase our participation in the defense market and diversify our revenue to not be as reliant on our legacy refining and petrochemical markets.
-The defense market comprised 84% of our total backlog at March 31, 2024.
+As illustrated below, we have succeeded over the last several years with our strategy to increase our participation in the Defense market, which comprised 83% of our total backlog at March 31, 2025.